 You also have to take into account what platform they will be accessing your website on.
 Desktop PC or a mobile device?
 And mobile devices differ in size and operating system, from tablets to the large variety of mobile phones available today.

 Take into consideration that mobile users mainly use their thumbs to navigate their phones.
-Clickable elements should be larger and be surrounded by enough space in order not to click on the wrong link or object.
+Clickable elements should be larger and be surrounded by enough space so that users don’t click on the wrong link or object.

 2) Designing for performance